Fortune-Adekogbe/Gridlines/README.md

 ```

 ## Possible Future Work
+- Scraping this new grid website, adding hourly reports on grid status possibly with some LLM.
+Analysing failure events with scraped data
 - Adding summaries of the grid's performance per month
 - Predicting the likelihood of grid collapse
 - Filling in gaps in data using predictive methods